High-precision and low-depth quantum algorithm design for eigenstate problems: Results

-As discussed above, a natural choice for $U_i$ is the real-time evolution $U_{i} = U(t_i) := e^{-iHt_i} $ with time length $t_i$ because quantum systems in nature evolve governed by the Hamiltonian; for instance, analogue quantum simulators can directly perform $U(t_i)$.
-The Gaussian spectral filter can be decomposed on the basis of real-time evolution $ g(H) = \int^\infty_{-\infty} dp(t) e^{-itH} $ with a Gaussian probability distribution $p(t) = \frac{1}{\sqrt{2 \pi}} e^{-t^2/4}$.
-We could truncate the time range and formally express it as $ g = \sum_{i} \Pr(i) e^{-iH t_i}. $ Though the Gaussian spectral filter is represented in an integral form, it has a well-defined probability distribution and can be well-characterised by \autoref{eq:randomLCU_main}.
-Therefore, we will mainly discuss the property of composite LCU form in the discretised form, while we use the continuous form when dealing with the Gaussian spectral filter.
-While most early FTQC algorithms assume that real-time evolution can be implemented perfectly, $U(t_i)$ in general is not directly implementable.
-An established way to implement $U(t_i)$ without involving other oracles is through Trotter formulae: when the Hamiltonian can be decomposed into Pauli operators, each $U(t_i)$ can be implemented using elementary quantum gates without querying any other oracles and introducing additional gates.
-However, by using Trotter formulae, the gate complexity will be polynomial in the inverse accuracy~\cite{childs2021theory}.
-Therefore, any ground-state property estimation protocol based on Trotterisation will lose the advantage of high precision in the first place.
-The question is how to preserve the logarithmic dependence on the precision.
+where we require that $p(x)~ (x \in [-x_c, x_c])$ is a well-defined probability distribution.
+A natural choice for $U_i$ is the real-time evolution $U_{i} = U(t_i) := e^{-iHt_i} $ with time length $t_i$ because quantum systems in nature evolve governed by the Hamiltonian.
+Then, one can decompose a non-unitary, Gaussian spectral filter on the basis of real-time evolution by setting the distribution $p(t) = \frac{1}{\sqrt{2 \pi}} e^{-t^2/4}$.
+Although the Gaussian filter is represented in an integral form, it has a well-defined probability distribution and can be well-characterised by \autoref{eq:randomLCU_main}, which will be discussed in Supplementary~Sec.
+II.

+While most early FTQC algorithms assume perfect implementation of real-time evolution, $U(t_i)$ in general is not directly implementable at the quantum circuit level.
+An established way to implement $U(t_i)$ without involving other oracles is through Trotterisation~\cite{childs2018toward}: when the Hamiltonian can be decomposed into Pauli operators, each $U(t_i)$ can be implemented using elementary quantum gates without additional qubit overhead.
+However, the issue with the Trotter method is that the remainder of a $k$th Trotter formula (i.e., Trotter error) is non-negligible, which is polynomial in the order of $k$~\cite{childs2021theory}.
+As a result, any ground-state property estimation protocol based on Trotterisation inevitably scales polynomially with the inverse of the target accuracy and loses the advantage of achieving high precision.
+Below we show how to preserve the logarithmic dependence on the precision.